1. Home

 So when evaluating the best possible AI Agent for your business, keep an eye out for the following features:

 • Takes action automatically: Strong AI agents don’t just reply, they act.
-They can qualify a lead, send a booking link, update contact details or trigger a follow-up automatically.
+They can pick up a call, qualify a lead, send a booking link, fetch and act on real-time business data via API integrations, update contact details or trigger a follow-up automatically.

 • Knowledge-driven answers: The most reliable AI agents are trained on your own knowledge base, help center articles or uploaded documents.
 This keeps answers accurate and tailored to your business, instead of relying on guesswork.